 Milliput is the trade name for epoxy putty.
-We stock four grades: Standard Yellow, Superfine White, Silver Grey & Terracotta.
+We stock six grades: Standard Yellow, Superfine White, Silver Grey, Terracotta, Black & Turquoise

 Each grade is presented in similar packs containing 2 x 56·7gm. sticks and the general instructions for preparation and usage are the same.

 The two sticks have a long shelf life but once mixed the resultant putty is at first soft and highly adhesive and then gradually hardens.
 Speed of hardening is dependant on temperature and at normal temperatures (20-25ºC) Milliput becomes rock hard in three to four hours.
 By the application of heat the setting time can be reduced to a few minutes.

 After setting hard Milliput continues to cure and is fully cured after an elapse of time equal to the setting time at the same temperature.
 Once fully cured Milliput can be machined, drilled, tapped, turned, filed, sawn, sandpapered and painted.
 Milliput can be sandpapered and painted immediately it has set. (it is advisable to wear eye protection during this process).

 Shelf Life: We recommend Milliput is stored in cool, dry conditions.
 Please reseal bags after use.
 Stored correctly this product should remain workable for about 2 years.

 Standard Yellow-Grey: The epoxy putty with a thousand uses in modelling D.I.Y and industry.